What are Penny Stocks?

 Inquire About the Broker

-Contact the Wisconsin Division of Securities to determine whether the firm and the broker are licensed to do business in Wisconsin and whether either has any history of disciplinary action.
+Contact the Wisconsin Division of Securities to determine whether the firm and the broker are registered to do business in Wisconsin and whether either has any history of disciplinary action.

 Ask the broker to send you written copies of all predictions about the price of the stock and about the prospects for the company.
 Keep notes of what the broker tells you.
 Ask for an independent opinion from another broker, banker, or some other person knowledgeable about financial matters.